 Soft and Chewy M&M Pudding Cookies

 With a rich vanilla flavor and the crunch of M&Ms, these Soft and Chewy M&M Pudding Cookies are hard to beat!
-Use regular M&Ms year-round or special colors for your favorite holiday!
+Use regular M&Ms year-round or special colors for your favorite holiday for these delicious cookies that stay soft for days.

 Ingredients and Substitutions